IgniteUI/igniteui-docfx/en/components/grid_sorting.md

 > [!NOTE]
 > The sorting operation **DOES NOT** change the underlying data source of the grid.

-**Sorting** is also enabled on a per-column level, meaning that the **igx-grid** can have a mix of sortable and non-sortable columns.
-This is done via the `sortable` input.
-As with the grid filtering you can also set the `sortingIgnoreCase` property to perform case sensitive sorting.

 #### Sorting through the API